 Through authentic, lived experience, these strategies can reinforce positive effects on your nervous system and help you build more confidence.

-People who believe they may benefit from personalized care while learning lifestyle skills for resilience should consult a licensed health or mental health professional.
+People who believe that they may benefit from personalized care while learning lifestyle skills for resilience should consult a licensed health or mental health professional.